mohitksharma10/mohitksharma10.github.io/_pages/research.md

 ## Novel Synthesis of Starch Betainate by Transesterification

 I develop a novel two-step synthesis of starch betainate (SB) using transesterification as a more sustainable and high-purity alternative to conventional etherification methods.
 I successfully converted starch into cationic esters by reacting it with methyl betainate in both aprotic solvents (DMF and DMSO) and via solid-state ball milling under various pH conditions.
 While the solution-based method in DMF achieved a higher degree of substitution (up to 0.4), the solvent-free ball milling approach was notably efficient, reaching a degree of substitution of 0.04 within just two hours while minimizing polymer degradation.
-Ultimately, the study concludes that these transesterification routes produce biodegradable, non-toxic cationic starches with high purity and no undesired coloring, offering a promising alternative for industrial applications such as papermaking and wastewater treatment
+Ultimately, the study concludes that these transesterification routes produce biodegradable, non-toxic cationic starches with high purity and no undesired coloring, offering a promising alternative for industrial applications such as papermaking and wastewater treatment.
+This methodology was published in the International Journal of Biological Macromolecules [Article](https://www.sciencedirect.com/science/article/pii/S0141813021011569) and protected through [national and international patent filings](https://patentscope.wipo.int/search/en/WO2022168011).

 <figure>
   <img src="/assets/images/Fig.2.
 HNMR_MeBetCl_SB.jpg">